Diving in Vanuatu

 Electricity, Telephone and Internet Access

 Electricity in Vanuatu is 220/280 volts, 50 cycles, so an adapter will be needed for US visitors.
-The country code for the Vanuatu is 678 and direct dial service is fast and clear.
-Check with your service provider for long distance/roaming information and costs.
-Internet service is sporadically available at the larger hotels and resorts, and at Internet cafes in the larger cities.
+The outlets used are a 3 pin flat prong similar to those in Australia.
+The country code for Vanuatu is 678.
+Check with your cell phone provider for international plans for text, data and phone.
+Wifi is available at many hotels.

 Language & Currency

 Bislama, English and French are the official languages.
-The local currency is the Vatu (BVUV), check the current exchange rate
+The local currency is the Ni-Vanuatu Vatu or Vatu (VUV), symbolized locally as VT.
+Check the current exchange rate